Join us December 5th for youth movie night!

 Hi All,

-38 churches and ministries will be taking part in Operation Serve 2007.
+In less than a month nearly 1000 volunteers from 38 churches and ministries will be taking part in Operation Serve 2007.
 What is Operation Serve?
 Glad you asked.
 This event is part of Serve the Cities "three-year initiative, an adventure focused on reaching the lost of this community with the gospel of Christ."

-Prayer, Care, Share at Hus Church by going to the wall to pray for people that we know that do not have a relationship with Jesus Christ.
+In February 2006 we launched Prayer, Care, Share at Hus Church by going to the wall to pray for people that we know that do not have a relationship with Jesus Christ.
 Since then we have been praying for that God would open these people up to here the Good News of Jesus Christ.
 The weekly average attendance of the churches and ministries that are part of Serve the City is just over 10,000.
 That means that if everyone is praying for just three people that over 30,000 people who do not know the Lord are being prayed for.
 That is about 1/6th of the population of Linn County.

 "Here's another way to put it: You're here to be light, bringing out the God-colors in the world.
 God is not a secret to be kept.
 We're going public with this, as public as a city on a hill.
 If I make you light-bearers, you don't think I'm going to hide you under a bucket, do you?
 I'm putting you on a light stand.
 Now that I've put you there on a hilltop, on a light stand—shine!
 Keep open house; be generous with your lives.
-By opening up to others, you'll prompt people to open up with God, this generous Father in heaven." (
+By opening up to others, you'll prompt people to open up with God, this generous Father in heaven."
+(Matthew 5:14-16 The Message)

 As followers of Jesus we need to be God's light in this sometimes-dark world.
 Operation Serve is part of that.
 Through Operation Serve we are going to simply serve our community.
 How?
 By serving the schools systems in the area, by holding a blood drive, and with a food collection and distribution.